paritytech/polkadot/roadmap/implementers-guide/src/node/dispute/votesdb.md

 ## Remarks

 Votes must be persisted.
-Disputes might happen long after there was a dispute, as such just keeping things in memory is thus insufficient, as every blip (OOM, bug, maintanance) could cause the node to forget the state.
+Disputes might happen long after there was a vote, as such just keeping things in memory is thus insufficient, as every blip (OOM, bug, maintanance) could cause the node to forget the state.

-`UnsignedTransaction`s are OK to be used, since the inner element `CommittedCanddidateReceipt` is verifiable.

 ## ToDo